NHOrus/srwq-compilation/episode-09.md

 Look for other ships in the city

 This would have been a great idea a few hours, when this was a bustling port town.
 Indeed, this is exactly what the Hippo crew were doing.
 Then the EFA Wet Navy came along and started shelling the Hippo and the port around it.
-When they realised they were losing, the last EFA ship torpedoed all the heavy transports out of spite.
+When they realized they were losing, the last EFA ship torpedoed all the heavy transports out of spite.
 Or at least, thats the story the Hippo crew are giving you.

->we shall leave it in the Hippo in a relatively hidden spot
+We shall leave it in the Hippo in a relatively hidden spot.

 The only spot that even remotely hidden that the crippled Hippo can get to on its own steam is the Ocean.
 You can load with unwanted units, seal it up, and set it to crawl out to see to a depth the EFA won't find it.
 It's a risk and it'll be a bitch to retrieve afterwards, but its your best option if you want to store shit for later.

 Funds and parts are mainly a game abstraction.
 I'm being flexible here but your main problem up until now has been time and manpower.
 You were overworking John, Rio and Ryoto just to keep your mechs working.
-Now that you have some actual people to use and a little more free time, you can start making suggestions to customise your units.
+Now that you have some actual people to use and a little more free time, you can start making suggestions to customize your units.
 But major changes will need the right engineer behind them.

 Current Mech Roster:
 DGG-03 - Katina